Melbourne, West Shore boys soccer to 4A state semifinal

 West Shore advanced, 1-0, over The Villages.
 The Wildcats’ next opponent will be the winner of Tuesday’s game between Florida High and Bishop Kenny.

-In other Tuesday action, Merritt Island went to overtime at Tampa Jesuit, tied at 1.
+In other Tuesday action, Merritt Island went to penalty kicks at Tampa Jesuit, tied at 1.
+Steven Saunders scored the tying goal with 17 minutes remaining in regulation.